 - Am I going to need a lawyer?

 While I will always respect the privacy of the people I may write about and try to keep you anonymous, the old adage is true: if you want me to say nice things about you, do nice things.

-Think about it: If you write something in your journal, it’s very personal.
+This is the only way I can write, because when I write something in my journal, it’s very personal.
 You know someone will probably not read it, so you’re more open to really actually saying what you want to say and you’re also more likely to just write in a stream-of-consciousness fashion.

-You don’t worry about it having a structure or making sense – you aren’t writing for anyone to read it later – and so you just write, without editing, without thinking – you just write.
+Another advantage to writing like no one is watching: You also don’t worry about what having a structure or making sense.
+You aren’t writing for anyone to read it later – and so you just write, without editing, without thinking – you just write.
 You aren’t writing for an audience, you are writing selfishly, for yourself.

 Writing selfishly for yourself is actually one of the key principles of Write Bad Poetry.